Queensborough Community College

 The Association of American Colleges and Universities has recognized Queensborough Community College as a national leader in establishing an institution-wide, student-centered learning environment through its Freshman Academies.
 The Freshman Academies were launched in fall 2009 to improve graduation and retention rates and have earned national accolades.
-All first-time, full-time students enroll in one of the six Freshman Academies: Science, Technology, Engineering and Math (STEM); Liberal Arts; Visual and Performing Arts; Education; Health Related Sciences; and Business.
-Each Academy includes high impact learning strategies that have been identified through research studies, such as learning communities; writing intensive instruction; e-portfolios; service learning; and freshman seminars, which include cornerstone courses.
+All first-time, full-time students enroll in one of the five Freshman Academies: Science, Technology, Engineering and Math (STEM); Liberal Arts; Visual and Performing Arts; Health Related Sciences; and Business.
+Each Academy includes high impact learning strategies that have been identified through research studies, such as learning communities; writing intensive instruction; collaborative projects and assignments; academic service learning; undergraduate research; common intellectual experiences; and diversity/global learning.
 Queensborough students quickly discover that they are part of a community of professors and peers who believe in fostering a culture of academic excellence while being nurtured as an individual in a supportive atmosphere.

 Queensborough has more than 400 full-time faculty.
 Nearly 60 percent hold their doctoral degrees and are encouraged to undertake research in community college pedagogy, as well as the traditional discipline-based research, to build a “learning culture” for themselves and their students.
 Faculty are encouraged to use their classrooms to experiment with new approaches to improving learning within their academic disciplines, and are assisted by an in-house resource for faculty called the Center for Excellence in Teaching and Learning that focuses on research and publications on effective community college pedagogy.